-Distances itself from competitors with its one-touch formatting keys and printing along with professional-looking labels.
+Distances itself from competitors with its one-touch formatting keys and printing, along with professional-looking labels.
+Comes at a reasonable price point.

 Several consumers wish that there was an easy way to access special characters and symbols from a main menu.